 Find out about upcoming Saving Oxford’s Wetland Wildlife events

-Spawn Survey – take part in our annual survey by recording your sightings of breeding frogs and toads.
-The survey is running from January to May this year.
-Find more information and enter your sightings online on the Spawn Survey page.
+Take part in our annual survey by recording your sightings of breeding frogs and toads.
+The survey will run from January to May 2020.
+For more information, and to enter your sightings online, visit the Spawn Survey page.

 Check back soon to learn about upcoming eDNA survey opportunities.

 Check back soon to learn about upcoming walks and site visits.